Military Tuition Assistance (TA) Reinstated

 The Coast Guard has reinstated Tuition Assistance officially as of April 23.
 The Coast Guard did revise their eligibility requirements for TA.
 The new requirements only allow those who are on active duty, who are the pay grade of E6 or below and who are pursuing undergraduate courses.
 Reservist members on extended active duty may also qualify.
 For those who are still eligible, the normal semester cap of $250 semester hour and fiscal year cap of $4,500 are restored.

-Military Affairs counselors are available to address any questions that you may have.
+If you have any questions, Military Affairs counselors are available to address any questions that you may have.
 You can reach our office by using the contact information below.
 Thank you for your service and God Bless.

 Reinstatement of Tuition Assistance: